 We’ll try to help you keep your truck out of the shop.
 Reduce your repair bills so you can keep more of your hard-earned money in your pocket, where it belongs.

 Semi Truck Repair Tips, Tricks and Advice

-For 2 years, I have changed 2 clutches.
+- Grinding Clutch Problem — For 2 years, I have changed 2 clutches.
 Driving the first 50,000 miles, everything seems to be fine.
 After that, the problem starts with a grinding noise.
 First, it can be detected from the start and then when heavy, but later this noise is almost all the time, no matter if heavy, light or empty.
 What could be the problem?
-I’ve spend a lot of money but the problem is not resolved.
+After spending alot of money the problem is not resolved.

 Answer: First, what shop changed the clutch?
 Do you use the clutch regularly?
 Is there a possibility the installed clutch could be the wrong one for the truck?
 The clutch installed could be too light for the work the truck is doing.
 It should be under warranty up to one year.
 Before the year is up, and if you’re over the 50,000 miles, the moment it starts to grind, take it back to the shop who installed it.
 They ought to figure it out.
 Of course, this shouldn’t be happening for every clutch.
 Something is clearly wrong.

 Related > The Complete Guide to Big Trucks